WATCH: Exhausted doctor collapses while attending patients amid China's Covid surge

 官方说没有重症，看看重庆医科大学附属第一医院 急诊留观区域。 pic.twitter.com/UsGiKoS4gG— iPaul🇨🇦🇺🇦 (@iPaulCanada) December 20, 2022

-Xiaofeng Liang, Chinese Center for Disease Control and Prevention chief, said that the current Covid wave will impact at least 60 per cent of the people.
+Xiaofeng Liang, Chinese Centre for Disease Control and Prevention chief, said that the current Covid wave will impact at least 60 per cent of the people.

 Also watch | Trending on WION: Over 60% of China and 10% of the global population may get infected by Covid19